James Frey: Full Fathom Five

-In 2009, Frey formed Full Fathom Five, a young adult novel publishing company that aimed to create highly commercial novels like Twilight.
-In November 2010, controversy arose when a Master of Fine Arts (MFA) student who had been in talks to create content for the company released her extremely limiting contract online.
+In 2009, Frey formed Full Fathom Five, a young adult novel publishing company aiming to create highly commercial novels like Twilight.
+In November 2010, controversy arose when a Master of Fine Arts (MFA) student who had been in talks to create content for the company was released from her extremely limiting contract online.
 The contract allows Frey license to remove an author from a project at any time, does not require him to give the author credit for his/her work, and only pays a standard advance of $250.
-A New York magazine article titled "James Frey's Fiction Factory" gave more details about the company, including information about the highly successful Lorien Legacies series, a collaboration between MFA student Jobie Hughes and Frey.
-The article details how Frey removed Hughes from the project, allegedly during a screaming match between the two authors.
-In the article, Frey is accused of abusing and using MFA students as cheap labor to churn out commercial young adult books.
+A New York magazine article titled "James Frey's Fiction Factory" gives more details about the company, including information about the highly successful Lorien Legacies series, a collaboration between Jobie Hughes, a MFA student, and Frey.
+The article says Frey removed Hughes from the project, allegedly during a screaming match between the two authors.
+In the article, Frey is accused of abusing and using MFA students as cheap labor to churn out commercial young adult fiction.